ulysseB/telamon/README.md

 Telamon is a framework to find good combinations of optimization for computational kernels on GPUs.
 It currently focuses on dense linear algebra.
-For more information on how it works internally, we encourage you to read our paper [paper][cc17].
+For more information on how it works internally, we encourage you to read our [paper][cc17].

 ## Getting Started

-To compile Telamon, you need [rust 1.27 or higher](rust-install) installed.
-If you want to generate code for GPU, you will also need a CUDA toolchain installed, with the `cuda`, `curand` and `cupti` accessible in the include and library paths.
-You can the [documentation on github][telamon-doc].
+To compile Telamon, you need [rust 1.27 or higher][rust-install] installed.
+If you want to generate code for GPU, you will also need a CUDA toolchain installed, with `cuda`, `curand` and `cupti` accessible in the include and library paths.
+You can also view the [documentation on github][telamon-doc].

 To generate code for GPUs, Telamon needs a description of the targeted GPU.
 This